 Additionally, you can wash your skin with a facial cleanser and warm water before shaving.
 The cleanser primes the skin and softens the hair, reducing the chances of misdirected follicles.
-You can also invest in an electric razor or chemical hair remover to get rid of unwanted hairs.
+You can also invest in an electric razor or get laser hair reduction done in a clinic to get rid of unwanted hairs.

 The herpes virus manifests itself in two areas.
 Many people have a herpes outbreak around their penis or vagina (HSV-2).
 People can also have herpes simplex virus type 1 (HSV-1), a variety more commonly known as oral herpes.

 If you have a genital herpes outbreak, here are the STD symptoms:

 An outbreak of herpes typically occurs two to 20 days after the infection.
 Of course, it can remain dormant and take years for the first outbreak to occur.
 Once the outbreak happens, the herpes sores last for two to four weeks before disappearing.

 While the bumps and blisters might go away, the virus will stay in your body forever.
 It can lead to repeated outbreaks, especially in the first year following the infection.
 Fortunately, most people find that the first herpes symptoms are the worst, and subsequent genital herpes outbreaks become less painful and shorter.